ato/metactl/README.md

     24749

 In another terminal (which is still in the parent namespace) let's create a virtual ethernet link between the parent and child.
+When the child process exits this link and all it's associated  devices, routes and firewall rules will be automatically cleaned up by the kernel.

 We'll name the parent's end of the link pid24749 so we know which process it's linked to.
 We'll also add a static route for 192.168.0.5 which will be the child's IP address.

     xterm2 / $ ip link add pid24749 type veth peer name veth0 netns 24749
     xterm2 / $ ip link set pid24749 up